mahenzon/ESP8266/README.md

 * GPIO15 to GND (always)

 Notice that your UART converter can output two currencies: 5v and 3.3v.
 Check if it is in 3.3v mode because 5v will burn the chip.

+In theory you can update chip over the air.
+There is a library for it named *Arduino OTA*.
+And ESPHelper library [supports OTA updates](https://github.com/ItKindaWorks/ESPHelper/blob/master/examples/OTA/OTA.ino) but on my computer Arduino IDE cannot *see* my chip.
+And I tried to update it using [web update](http://esp8266.github.io/Arduino/versions/2.0.0/doc/ota_updates/ota_updates.html#web-browser) but had no success at that too.

 <hr>
 `ru`<br>